formsandflows/PACo/Documentation/PACoCo.md

 4. The property "Onvisible" of the redirect screen has one line of code which selects the button "btn_Redirect".
 5. The property "OnSelect" of the button "btn_Redirect" has code to redirect the logged in user to the screen set in the global variable "glb_RedirectScreen".

-With this setup, the property "OnVisible" of the clicked on navigation item is run again.
-You can implement you own setup on how to deal with the navigation of course.
+With this setup, the code in the property "OnVisible" is run again of the navigation item which was clicked on.
+You can implement your own setup on how to deal with the navigation of course.

 The following blog post gives more input: [Run your screen’s "OnVisible" code again with a redirect screen](https://www.formsandflows.nl/2022/08/27/run-your-screens-onvisible-code-again-with-a-redirect-screen/)